-Linking Industry to Nursing Education (LINE) (SB 2524)
+Linking Industry to Nursing Education (SB 2524)

 SB 2524 created s.
-1009.896, F.S., to create the Linking Industry to Nursing Education (LINE) Fund.
+1009.896, F.S., to create the LINE Fund.
 The purpose of the LINE Fund is to incentivize collaboration between nursing education programs and health care partners to combat the growing nursing shortage in the state.
 The goals of the LINE Fund are to recruit faculty and clinical preceptors, increase the capacity for high-quality nursing education programs, and increase the number of nursing program graduates who are prepared to enter the workforce.

 This competitive grant program will provide matching funds, on a dollar-to-dollar basis, to participating institutions that partner with a healthcare provider.
-The bill takes effect on July 1, 2022.
-The Florida Legislature appropriated \$19 million for FCS institutions, school district career centers, charter technical career centers, and certain independent nonprofit colleges and universities.
+The bill became effective on July 1, 2022.
+The Florida Legislature appropriated \$19 million for Florida College System (FCS) institutions, school district career centers, charter technical career centers, and independent nonprofit colleges and universities.